 Meanwhile, DICE general manager Oskar Gabrielson is leaving the company, and former Ubisoft Annecy studio director Rebecka Coutaz is taking his place.

-The news comes from GameSpot.
-While EA didn't explicitly tell the website that Ripple Effect and the Seattle studios will be making standalone Battlefield games in the newly christened "Battlefield universe"—t's all "experiences"—I'm confident that we can expect one or more standalone games based on my knowledge of EA, the studios, and the people involved.
+The news comes from GameSpot (opens in new tab).
+While EA didn't explicitly tell the website that Ripple Effect and the Seattle studios will be making standalone Battlefield games in the newly christened "Battlefield universe"—it's all "experiences"—I'm confident that we can expect one or more standalone games based on my knowledge of EA, the studios, and the people involved.

 Ripple Effect used to be called DICE LA and was renamed just before Battlefield 2042 launched, signaling that it should no longer be thought of as a branch of DICE but its own creative unit.
 Zampella has previously said that the studio is working on a new game, and told GameSpot that "anything is possible" for these upcoming Battlefield projects.